 Why do I examine my identity as a home educator?

-Because I’ve been asked questions like this: “So what do you really do?”
+Because I’ve been asked questions like this repeatedly: “So what do you really do?”

-I was asked that question so often in the first decade of my full-time parenting role that I naturally explore my identity as a home educator.
+I was asked that question so often in the first decade of my full-time parenting role that I naturally explored my identity as a home educator.

-(Like this parenting gig was a figment of my imagination.)
+(Like this parenting gig was unnecessarily busying my time.)

 “You’re a homemaker?” a stranger asked.